And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 I don't believe that David Gregory would make a good Meet the Press person.

-See, I'm one that never worshipped at the altar of Tim Rutherford, Chartman.
+See, I'm as one that never worshiped at the altar of Tim Russert, Chartman.

 David Gregory is not a likable kind of a guy.

-As a matter of fact, Mr. Bush, President Bush would have been very appropriate if he would have had the sergeant at arms at one of his press conferences take David Gregory and throw him out of the out of the press corps.
+As a matter of fact, Mr. Bush, President Bush, would have been very appropriate if he would have had the sergeant-at-arms at one of his press conferences take David Gregory and throw him out of the press corps.

-So uh well then then let's then seriously if no one short of Carl Rove would have been satisfactory for you, I can understand your uh the your your disappointment.
+So well, then let's, then seriously, if no one short of Karl Rove would have been satisfactory for you, I can understand your disappointment.

-Uh I I I'm just gonna wait and see what the guy does.
+I'm just going to wait and see what the guy does.

-Uh Russert proved that you can put your own ideology aside for enough ti for enough time to be an equal opportunity tormentor.
+Russert proved that you can put your own ideology aside for enough time to be an equal opportunity tormentor.

-And if Dave Gregory does that it's then I'll I'll be I'll be glad because it's probably the best we can hope for.
+And if Dave Gregory does that, then I'll be glad because it's probably the best we can hope for.

 The success of the Rush Limbaugh show is a litany of things large and small.

-So you're a mere seconds away from the uh the incendiary NHL audio I mentioned.
+So you are a mere seconds away from the incendiary NHL audio I mentioned.

-I mentioned that Paul Rogers, lead vocalist for Bad Company.
+I mentioned that Paul Rogers, lead vocalist for Bad Company, he toured with Queen, which worked out very nicely.

 It's called Queen and Paul Rogers.